Cry Thunder

-"Cry Thunder" is a song by English power metal band DragonForce.
+"Cry Thunder" is a song by British power metal band DragonForce.
 It was released as the second single from their fifth album The Power Within.
 Its music video was released in Spring 2012.
 So far "Cry Thunder" is DragonForce's most popular song with vocalist Marc Hudson.

 Lyrics

 The lyrics are standard lyrics for the band: battle in a far-off land similar to "Through the Fire and Flames" and "Heroes of Our Time," an epic battle between Heaven and Hell.